-May their sword enter their own heart, may their bows be shattered.
+May their sword enter their own heart, and their bows be shattered.

-Better the little that the just man has than the great riches of the sinner.
+Better the little that the righteous man has than the great wealth of the sinner.

 For the arms of the wicked shall be broken, but the Lord upholds the righteous.